matchcake.base package¶

 Bases:

-# TODO: Add more documentation. # TODO: Tips for optimization: Maybe there is a way to use the sparsity of the block diagonal matrix to reduce # TODO: the number of operations in the lookup table.
+# TODO: Make it a torch function to output the analytical grad instead of creating a huge computational graph # TODO: during the current computation. # TODO: Tips for optimization: Maybe there is a way to use the sparsity of the block diagonal matrix to reduce # TODO: the number of operations in the lookup table.

 - ALL_1D_INDEXES = array([0, 1, 2, 3, 4, 5, 6, 7, 8])¶